-- 1. Enable the Enable report from the following SMTP server, and key in either the IPv4 address, IPv6 address, or domain name of the SMTP server. - 2.
-If your server requires a secure SSL connection, put a check in the My server requires secure connection (SSL) checkbox.
+- 1. Enable the Enable report from the following SMTP server, and key in either the IPv4 address, IPv6 address, or domain name of the SMTP server, and the Service Port. - 2.
+If your server requires a secure SSL connection, put a check in the My server requires secure connection (SSL) checkbox. - 3.
+If your server requires authentication, put a check in the My server requires authentication checkbox, and key in the appropriate account information in the Account Name and Password fields.

-- 3. If your server requires authentication, put a check in the My server requires authentication checkbox, and key in the appropriate account information in the Account Name and Password fields. - 4.
-Key in the email address of where the report is being sent from in the From field.

-Note: 1.
-Only one email address is allowed in the From field, and it cannot exceed 64 Bytes.

-2. 1 Byte = 1 English alphanumeric character.

-5. Key in the email address (addresses) of where you want the SMTP reports sent to in the To field.
+- 4. Key in the email address of where the report is being sent from in the From field. - Note: 1.
+Only one email address is allowed in the From field, and it cannot exceed 64 Bytes. - 2.
+1 Byte = 1 English alphanumeric character. - 5.
+Key in the email address (addresses) of where you want the SMTP reports sent to in the To field.